insasec/nerves-notes/nerves_data_partition.md

 :ok
 ```

 If you plugin the card into a PC you are also able to read/write on this partition.
 The biggest limitation is support for the `f2fs` filesystem though.
-AFAIK `f2fs
+AFAIK `f2fs` is only supported on Linux systems at the moment.
+If you plug the SD Card into a PC or Mac you won't see the content!

+> #### Note {: .info}

+>

+> Please note that this function may not return all USB Devices known in the

+> system.
+Only devices which were *added to the system after `NervesUEvent` as

+> been started* are returned!

 udos@tuxbook:~$ cd /media/udos/553921f6-9b97-4e0e-a08f-4b4ebb7f70e2/
 udos@tuxbook:/media/udos/553921f6-9b97-4e0e-a08f-4b4ebb7f70e2$ ls